OnurGumus/onurgumus.github.io/_posts/2020-12-26-Functional-Programming.md

 On the contrary, imperative programming languages will not constrain your functions to be pure.

-There is a common argument with respect to the functional programming paradigm, that it is mostly applicable for mathematics and science or finance, but how about the real-world line of business applications?
-Indeed that's precisely where functional programming shines.
+There is a common argument associated with the functional programming paradigm, that it is mostly applicable for mathematics and science or finance, but how about the real-world line of business applications?
+Infact, line of business applications are precisely where functional programming shines.
 But before claiming functional programming is the holy grail let's review some misconceptions about functional programming.

 ## Misconceptions about functional programming

-When we ask developers, what are the characteristics of good code or a good programming language, it is likely you would hear the following about good code:
+When we ask developers, what are the characteristics of good code or a good programming language, it is likely you would hear the following:

 - Good code is more maintainable.
 - Good code leads to better readability.